The Exclusive DAWSON Balanced Door

 Installation is simple: adjustments are easy; no “groundbreaking” into the floor is required!

-Modern auto-operated balanced hardware
+DAWSON’s Modern auto-operated Available

 For years, it was industry standard to integrate an automatic operator motor and controller into the door header which required a bulky 7 1⁄2” high header.